 NHBC guidance recognises that sealing can be an issue with ductwork and it strongly advises against the use of duct tape to achieve connection and sealing.
 Use of mastic and tape makes it difficult to achieve a consistent quality air tight seal and it can lose its adhesive properties over time and start to leak.
 Our alternative is rigid airtight mechanical connections which are quick and easy to install and provide a consistent quality air tight seal for the long term.

 Getting the ductwork right can be the key to more effective ventilation systems and use of the new generation of ductwork is also quicker and more straightforward to install.
-With whole house systems like MVHR, it is essential to install the correct ductwork, with the end result being a more efficient ventilation system and guaranteed installed performance for the long term.
+With whole house systems like MVHR, it is essential to install the correct ductwork, with the end result being a more efficient ventilation system and guaranteed installed performance for the long term, whilst adhering to the domestic ventilation compliance guide.

 © EnviroVent Ltd 2019.
 All right reserved.
 Part of S&P Group.